-Specification of the Print, Scan, and Resource Services are complete, covering the semantics of image acquisition, hard copy output and the handling of Jobs, Tickets and Templates.
-These Services account for the majority of the functionality inherent to an MFD, although it is likely that some service specific semantics will be added as the remaining services are fleshed out.
-Currently under development are Copy and FaxOut, which rely heavily on the semantics from Print and Scan.
-The specification of EmailOut and Transform Services should be straightforward, given the similarities to existing services.
-FaxIn and EmailIn Services have jobs initiated by inbound traffic, a significant difference from the job lifecycles associated with the other services, and the specification of these Services will require more thought.
-Specification of the Overall MFD Service that allows control of the hosted services and provides access of system wide data will then follow.

-As the various services are defined, XML schema has been used to model the data and the operation messages.
+- 157 Specification of the Print, Scan, and Resource Services are complete, covering the semantics of image - acquisition, hard copy output and the handling of Jobs, Tickets and Templates.
+These Services account - 159 for the majority of the functionality inherent to an MFD, although it is likely that some service specific - semantics will be added as the remaining services are fleshed out.
+Currently under development are - 161 Copy and FaxOut, which rely heavily on the semantics from Print and Scan.
+The specification of EmailOut - and Transform Services should be straightforward, given the similarities to existing services.
+FaxIn and EmailIn Services have jobs initiated by inbound traffic, a significant difference from the job lifecycles - associated with the other services, and the specification of these Services will require more thought. - 104 associated with the other services, and the specification of these services will require more thought. - 165 Specification of the Overall MFD Service that allows control of the hosted services and provides access - 166 of system wide data will then follow. - 167 As the various services are defined, XML schema has been used to model the data and the operation - 168 messages.
 WSDL has been used to model the operations offered by the services.
-This has both been an editorial convenience and promotes rapid prototyping of the services defined.
-It is unclear at this time whether WSDL 1.1 or 2.0 would be used for a Web Services binding.
-Tools exist to assist in the conversion.

-The data model for the device aspects is also mostly complete.
-The data represented by the Printer MIB is in place.
-Device data that is associated with subunits used by services such as FaxOut is under development.
-New emerging standards such as Power Monitoring and Management are being incorporated as the standards are being defined.
-Individual services will provide access to the data associated with the subunits used by the service.
-The Overall MFD Service will allow access to device data across the system.
+This has both been an - 169 editorial convenience and promotes rapid prototyping of the services defined.
+It is unclear at this time - 170 whether WSDL 1.1 or 2.0 would be used for a Web Services binding.
+Tools exist to assist in the - 171 conversion. - 172 The data model for the device aspects is also mostly complete.
+The data represented by the Printer MIB - is in place.
+Device data that is associated with subunits used by services such as FaxOut is under - development.
+New emerging standards such as Power Monitoring and Management are being - 175 incorporated as the standards are being defined.
+Individual services will provide access to the data - associated with the subunits used by the service.
+The Overall MFD Service will allow access to device - 177 data across the system.

-Proposed Timeline
+178 Proposed Timeline

+- 179 The MFD Service Specifications under development can be completed by Q1 2010.
+They can move to - 180 Last Call Q2 2010, provided that someone will step up and complete a prototype.
+The remaining MFD

+P. Zehler, W. Wagner

-The MFD Service Specifications under development can be completed by Q1 2010.
-They can move to Last Call Q2 2010, provided that someone will step up and complete a prototype.
-The remaining MFD Service Specifications can be completed by Q4 2010.
-The development of an Imaging Peripheral Protocol with a Web Services Binding can begin Q3, although it is not clear how long such an undertaking would take.
-However, with the WSDL and Schema defined, development should be expedited by the use of existing tools.
+- 181 Service Specifications can be completed by Q4 2010.
+The development of an Internet Multifunction - 182 Protocol with a Web Services Binding can begin Q3, although it is not clear how long such an - 183 undertaking would take.
+However, with the WSDL and Schema defined, development should be - 184 expedited by the use of existing tools. - 185 - 186